Q-ship: Q-ships in fiction

+In science fiction

 As with other naval concepts, the idea of a Q-ship has also been applied to space vessels in fictional works:

 Q-ships feature prominently in David Weber's Honor Harrington series of books.
 Harrington destroys a Q-ship in the first novel, On Basilisk Station, and commands a squadron of Q-ships in the sixth novel, Honor Among Enemies.
 In the tenth book in the series, War of Honor, Thomas Bachfisch commands a pair of privately owned Q-ships.

-In the Jan/Feb 2020 issue of Analog Science Fiction and Fact, Joel Richards has a short story titled "Q-ship Militant".
+In the January/February 2020 issue of Analog Science Fiction and Fact, Joel Richards has a short story, "Q-ship Militant".

-In DC Comics Star Spangled War Stories #71 (reprinted in DC Comics Weird War #1) the story "The End of the Sea Wolf!" is a postwar "flashback" story of a U-boat commander engaging a Q-ship in WWII.
+In DC Comics' Star Spangled War Stories #71 (reprinted in their Weird War #1), the story "The End of the Sea Wolf!" is a postwar "flashback" story of a U-boat commander engaging a Q-ship in the Second World War.

-A fictional WWII Royal Navy Q-ship named 'HMS Mendacious' features in the 'Unclassified Encounter' Youtube Channel Episode 'Mendacious'.
-During the course of the episode, the ship and its crew are drawn into battle with Atlantean warriors, whilst on patrol in the North Sea.